 The game takes the freemium approach on mobile, with players given the basics of the campaign; more story chapters and game features become available through in-app purchases.

-For a slightly more abstract take on business simulation games, check out Concrete Jungle, which uses tile-laying and deckbuilding mechanics to mimic the challenges of urban planning.
+For a slightly more abstract take on the best tycoon games, check out Concrete Jungle, which uses tile-laying and deckbuilding mechanics to mimic the challenges of urban planning.

 Players must balance housing, economy, and expenditures to develop their city.
 Houses and apartments score points, while factories and economic buildings can affect the score of adjacent tiles.
 As your economy grows, you can unlock advanced cards with powerful abilities, but as you use more and more expensive tiles, the minimum score requirement for each row of buildings increases.

-The game comes with a fully-voiced singleplayer mode, custom games and even a competitive mode where opposing planners try to score points while interfering with the other player's plans.
+The $4.99 game comes with a fully-voiced single-player mode, custom games and even a competitive mode where opposing planners try to score points while interfering with the other player's plans.

 Each turn, players take out loans to fund their operations, bid for turn order, and build tracks, develop towns, and set up shipments, while carefully dividing income between investing for future improvements and collecting victory points for the endgame.
 The app features different levels of AI difficulty, as well as support for pass-and-play local multiplayer gaming.

 The $2.99 Big Chief almost seems like a parody of the best tycoon games, taking a light approaching to sending up corporate culture.
 The game combines the Tinder-like swipe gameplay pioneered by Reigns but with a Muppets-esque cartoon aesthetic.

 Each turn, one of your employees shows up with a brilliant idea (that might also be stupid, illegal, or possibly just boring).
 Swipe right to accept, or swipe left to fire, and then you'll see how your decisions affect your relations with the public, your employees and shareholders.
 It's simple fun that's good for a few laughs.